THE NUTCACKER AND THE FOUR REALMS

 The third act CGI warfest that seems to be in every one of these stylized live-action films.
 I can’t tell the ending of any of these live action fantasies apart and they seem to end in this mass CG fight every time.
 It didn’t help the character stakes in the end and the time could have been used to service the potential of the female relationships between Clara, Ginger and Sugarplum when they finally come to a head.

 It’s a gorgeous film but the story falls flat in the execution.
 There are some real great moments of fantasy and darkness that really make bold innovative choices.
 The musical number carried so much emotion that was lacking in the A-line plot.
 The artistry alone is worth going to see it for and if you love the original Nutcracker ballet.

 Skyler is the proprietor of the website TheDisInsider.com where he frequently shares his thoughts on Disney (/non-Disney) film news, rumors about upcoming franchises, their directors and more.
-Aside from occasionally taking the reins as a guest co-host on Podketeers, his commentary and expansive insight into the world of the making of films can be currently heard on the weekly show The D Cast along with Andy Herndon.
+Aside from sharing his commentary and expansive insight into the world of the making of films, you can also occasionally catch him taking the co-host reins as a guest on our podcast!